darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 The following example can be used to perform testing:

-* Set the bit-rate to 50kbps with triple sampling, using the following command as ROOT user:
+* Set the bit-rate to 50kbps with triple sampling, using the following command as the root user:

 .. container:: hatnote hatnote-gray